Oregon’s Tualatin Valley Scenic Bikeway

 Where does your bike take you?
 And we don’t just mean around town.
 As avid cyclists are compelled to pedal outside of their hometowns and into new, exciting locations, many find the perfect ride along the Tualatin Valley Scenic Bikeway.
-This is true especially in the cooler months when the crisp air makes for perfect cycling weather.
-Intermediate and advanced riders love not only the bikeway, but also the intriguing spots along the way.
-Pedal-happy visitors can spend a full-day on the 50-mile bikeway, uncovering it all while also getting a stellar workout.
+Intermediate and advanced riders love not only this scenic bike trail, but also the intriguing spots along the way.
+Pedal-happy visitors can spend a full day on the 50-mile bikeway, uncovering it all while also getting a stellar workout.

 With easy navigation in place, cyclists can channel their energy toward enjoying the historical and agricultural bounty surrounding them.